 Backing up your Company WebsiteFor WordPress (.org)

-Like with your company files and data, it is important to regularly run backups of your website.
-Unless you are paying for a specific web maintenance contract which includes this service, this responsibility lies with you.
+Just like your company files and data, your website should be backed up regularly.
+Unless you pay for a web maintenance package that includes website backups, this responsibility usually sits with you.

-• All at once – When backing up, ensure that all of the 3 components are done in the same time period.
-If you are distracted and need to return the next day, start again.
+Ensure all three components of the backup are created within the same time period.
+If you’re interrupted and need to return the next day, start the process again. - Store backups securely

-• Is there an additional charge for website backups?
+- Is there an extra charge for website backups?

-• Are the backups stored on a separate server to the website itself?
+- Are backups stored on a separate server from the website?

 Part 1: WordPress Content (Export)

-You will need to be signed in to your WordPress website as an Administrator
+You must be logged in to WordPress as an Administrator.

 Part 2: File Backup (CPanel)